Demionchek/Demionchek/README.md

 - 👀 I’m interested in game development and 3d modeling!
 - 🌱 I’m currently learning Unity engine, C# programming and Blender.
 - 💞️ I’m looking to collaborate on indie games projects ^_^
-- 📫 How to reach me: by discord Demionchek (Дмитрий)#5592
+- 📫 How to reach me: by discord Demionchek (Дмитрий)#5592 or Telegram @actor1337

 <!---
 Demionchek/Demionchek is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.